How to Remove Ice from Gutters: What to Know Before You Get on the Ladder

 To see why your home needs gutters (and why it’s important to keep them flowing), don’t miss this video from Todd and Tod:

-Can I Wait for Ice in My Gutters to Melt?
+Can I Wait for the Ice in My Gutters to Melt?

 Is the ice in your gutters really so bad?
 Can you just wait for the ice in your gutters to melt?
 First of all, it can certainly be dangerous to remove ice from gutters.
 If you’re perched on a ladder or attempting to hit the icy chunks with a shovel, you could easily fall or get hurt by the debris.